-Darwin Depositary Services B.V. established in Amsterdam, The Netherlands, has been appointed as the depositary.
+Apex Depositary Services B.V. established in Amsterdam, The Netherlands, has been appointed as the depositary.

-The most important tasks of the Depositary are:

-- $\boldsymbol{\cdot}$ safekeeping of financial instruments in which the Fund has invested; - · ensuring that the Fund Manager acts in accordance with the Investment Policy; and - monitoring of cash flows in respect of the Fund and ensuring that issue and redemption of Units and determination of the Net Asset Value is performed correctly.
+- The most important tasks of the Depositary are: $\cdot$ safekeeping of financial instruments in which the Fund has invested; - · ensuring that the Fund Manager acts in accordance with the Investment Policy; and - · monitoring of cash flows in respect of the Fund and ensuring that issue and redemption of Units and determination of the Net Asset Value is performed correctly.

 The actual safekeeping of the financial instruments in which the Fund has invested is delegated to the Custodian.
-The Depositary has delegated the safekeeping of the relevant Fund Assets to Saxo Bank A/S.
+The depositary has assigned Saxo Bank A/S as Custodian.

-Depositary agreement

-The Fund Manager and Depositary have concluded an agreement (the 'Depositary Agreement') setting out the duties of the Depositary and what the Fund Manager must do to enable the Depositary to perform those duties duly.
+Depositary agreement The Fund Manager and Depositary have concluded an agreement (the 'Depositary Agreement') setting out the duties of the Depositary and what the Fund Manager must do to enable the Depositary to perform those duties duly.